sonias747/Classicmodels-Website/README.md

 (HTML, CSS, JavaScript, PHP, MySQL)

-Website which displays information from a MySQL database.
+Website which displays information about classic cars and other modes of transportation from a MySQL database.

 The website uses PHP to manipulate data from the MySQL database called 'mysqlsampledatabase.sql'.